-Whenever there is a break or timeout either due to technical issues or at the discretion of the Referee, the Referee shall declare "Kal-yeo (break)" and the match will be stopped immediately.
-The match can only resume when the referee gives the command of "Kye-sok (continue)".
+Whenever there is a break or timeout either due to technical issues or at the discretion of the Referee, the Game Master shall trigger a Timeout which will be followed by the in-game command of "Kal-yeo (break)" and the match will be stopped immediately.
+The match can only resume when the Game Master triggers the resume action which will be followed by the in-game command of "Kye-sok (continue)".

-After the end of each round, the Referee shall give the command of "Keu-man (stop)" and the athletes will return to their respective start points.
-The Referee shall declare the winner by raising his/her arm of winning side.
-In the meantime, the Judges will go up to the mat and take off the VR Headsets from athletes.
-The Judges will stand the athletes' start points holding the VR Headsets during the break.
+After the end of each round, the Game Master triggers the resume action which will be followed by the ingame shall give the command of "Keu-man (stop)" and the athletes will return to their respective start points.
+In the meantime, the Technical Operators will go up to the mat and take off the VR Headsets from athletes.
+The Technical Operators will remain on the FOP holding the VR Headsets and controllers during the break.